Divided Supreme Court hears challenge to Louisiana abortion law

 She said the burdens on access to abortion in Louisiana would be worse than those under the Texas law, which forced about half that state's abortion clinics to close.
 She also said the law was unnecessary, because only a small fraction of women experience medical problems after an abortion and seek treatment at a hospital near where they live, not one near the medical clinic.

-Justice Ruth Bader Ginsburg challenged Louisiana's solicitor general, Elizabeth Murrill, on that point.
+Justice Ruth Bader Ginsburg challenged Louisiana Solicitor General Elizabeth Murrill on that point.

 "Most abortions don't require hospitalization and when they do, the patient will be at home, not near the clinic," she said.
 "A first trimester abortion is among the safest kinds of surgeries, even safer than childbirth."